softwaremeisterei/tail/README.md

-﻿## tail -  display the tail end of a text file, written in C#
+﻿## TAIL -  display the tail end of a text file, written in C#

-Simpel windows port of the [unix version](https://en.wikipedia.org/wiki/Tail_(Unix)), no options, pipes not supported.
+Simple Windows Console port of the [unix version](https://en.wikipedia.org/wiki/Tail_(Unix)), no options, pipes not supported.